Lifestyle Guide

 Bernese Mountain Dogs can work well for busy families because many have a gentler, steadier style that handles family movement better than people expect.
 They are large, but their temperament is often softer and less frantic than many smaller or more reactive breeds.

-They are not ideal for every home because their size still matters.
-But for families that have the space and want a calmer, kind larger dog, they can be a very strong fit.
+They are not ideal for every home because size still matters.
+But for families with enough space that want a calmer, kind larger dog, they can be a very strong fit.

 Boston Terrier